Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: The proposed approach

-Since human facial behaviours can be interpreted by various medium and high level primitives (e.g., facial Action Units (AUs) and affects) which are usually mutually correlated \cite{luo2022learning}), we propose to describe each spatio-temporal facial reaction by $I$ facial attribute time-series primitives, which are represented as a graph consisting of $I$ nodes, where the presence of each directed edge and its multi-dimensional edge feature is also defined by a MEFL block.
-Consequently, the relationship between each pair of facial attribute time-series (nodes) can be explicitly described by a pair of multi-dimensional edge features.
-To allow such facial reaction graph representation to be generated from the distribution $\bar{Z}_p(B_S^{t_1,t_2})$, we propose a novel Reversible Multi-dimensional Edge Graph Neural Network (REGNN) as the \textbf{Motor Processor}.
-It first samples an appropriate facial reaction latent graph representation $\bar{g}_p(B_S^{t_1,t_2})_n \in \mathbb{R}^{I \times D}$ from the predicted distribution $\bar{Z}_p(B_S^{t_1,t_2})$, and then decodes it as a facial reaction graph representation $\hat{g}_p(B_S^{t_1,t_2})_n \in \mathbb{R}^{I \times D}$.
-Here, different facial reaction latent graph representations can be sampled from $\bar{Z}_p(B_S^{t_1,t_2})$, and thus multiple different facial reactions $\hat{G}_p(B_S^{t_1,t_2}) = \{\hat{g}_p(B_S^{t_1,t_2})_1, \cdots, \hat{g}_p(B_S^{t_1,t_2})_N\}$ can be generated.
+\textbf{Motor Processor.} To allow facial attributes of an appropriate facial reaction to be generated from the distribution $\bar{Z}_p(B_S^{t_1,t_2})$, we propose a novel Reversible Multi-dimensional Edge Graph Neural Network (REGNN) as the \textbf{Motor Processor}.
+In particular, as human facial behaviours can be interpreted by various medium and high level primitives (e.g., facial Action Units (AUs) and affects) that are mutual correlated, we propose to describe each spatio-temporal facial reaction as $I$ facial attribute time-series which are further represented as a graph consisting of $I$ nodes.
+The presence of each directed edge connecting nodes and the corresponding multi-dimensional edge feature are also defined by the MEFL block.
+Consequently, the relationship between each pair of facial attribute time-series (nodes) in the predicted facial reaction can be explicitly described by a pair of multi-dimensional edge features during the reasoning.
+To generate aa appropriate facial reaction, the proposed REGNN first samples an appropriate facial reaction latent graph representation $\bar{g}_p(B_S^{t_1,t_2})_n \in \mathbb{R}^{I \times D}$ from the predicted distribution $\bar{Z}_p(B_S^{t_1,t_2})$, and then decodes it as a facial reaction graph representation $\hat{g}_p(B_S^{t_1,t_2})_n \in \mathbb{R}^{I \times D}$.
+Here, multiple different facial reaction latent graph representations can be sampled from $\bar{Z}_p(B_S^{t_1,t_2})$, and thus the multiple corresponding multiple different facial reactions $\hat{G}_p(B_S^{t_1,t_2}) = \{\hat{g}_p(B_S^{t_1,t_2})_1, \cdots, \hat{g}_p(B_S^{t_1,t_2})_N\}$ can be also generated.
 This can be formulated as: